Configuration Reference

 File Precedence

-.
+Task's configuration files are named .taskrc.yml or .taskrc.yaml.
 Task will automatically look for directories containing files with these names in the following order with the highest priority first:

 - Current directory (or the one specified by the

-flags). - Each directory walking up the file tree from the current directory (or the one specified by the
+--taskfile/--entrypointflags). - Each directory walking up the file tree from the current directory (or the one specified by the

-All config files will be merged together into a unified config, starting with the lowest priority file in $XDG_CONFIG_HOME/task
+All config files will be merged together into a unified config, starting with the lowest priority file in $XDG_CONFIG_HOME/task with each subsequent file overwriting the previous one if values are set.

 For example, given the following files: